What’s the Best Retirement Investment in 2024?

 Construct a Total Return Portfolio

-Constructing a “total return” portfolio means to put money into investments with a 10- to 20-year average yearly return in mind.
+Constructing a "total return" portfolio means putting money into investments with a long-term strategy in mind2.

 The annual return should be equal to or greater than the amount you plan to withdraw over time.

-You should include stocks, bonds, and cash in your portfolio and ideally, construct it to generate a long-term rate of return of roughly 7% to 10%.
+You should include stocks, bonds, and cash in your portfolio and, ideally, construct it to generate a long-term rate of return of roughly 7% to 10%3.

-To make a total return portfolio work, you’ll need to reallocate money over time to fit the risk-to-reward ratio.
+To make a total return portfolio work, you will need to reallocate money over time to fit the risk-to-reward ratio4.

 Investment trusts are collective investment funds that allow you to invest in a wide range of companies or assets at a reduced cost.